pmean/build-website/text/06/PharmaIqTalksPart2.md

 **[StATS]:** **PharmaIQ talks (December 6, 2006)**
 [Category: Data mining](../category/DataMining.html)

-> I attended the conference \"Signal Detection and Data Mining\"
+> I attended the conference "Signal Detection and Data Mining"
 > sponsored by PharmaIQ.
 Here are some notes I took during some of the
 > talks.
 >
-> Wolfgang Schurman from Schering AG presented a talk, \"Developing
+> Wolfgang Schurman from Schering AG presented a talk, "Developing
-> Successful Long-Term Drug Safety Strategies for an Uncertain Future\".
+> Successful Long-Term Drug Safety Strategies for an Uncertain Future".
 >
 > > Most regulatory changes in the review of drugs occurred as the
 > > result of medical disasters, such as the death of ten children from